 We Are the Next 1000 Years

-Hailstorm led by Lzzy Hale has brought the new and vital life on the quite dried-up rock map.
-The band, and especially front lady Lzzy, has gained the success step by step and become one of the most important female-fronted rock band in this era.
+Hailstorm, led by Lzzy Hale, has brought the new and vital life on the quite dried-up rock map.
+The band, especially front lady Lzzy, has gained success step by step and become one of the most important female-fronted rock bands in this era.
 Halestorm’s gig was absolutely one of the most waited ones at Tuska.
 When Lzzy stepped at the stage, she and her band received a warm welcome from the audience.
-Her a little bit raspy sounding voice was delightful to listen to.
+Her a little bit raspy-sounding voice was delightful to listen to.
 Her way of singing and capturing the audience at the same time was phenomenal.
-Her stage presence and charisma was so magic and strong that the crowd was entirely up to the band’s performance.
-If Lzzy was the star of the band, of course, other band members brought the input of their own into the gig.
+Her stage presence and charisma were so magical and strong that the crowd was entirely up to the band’s performance.
+If Lzzy was the star of the band, of course, other band members brought their own input into the gig.
 Especially the drummer’s passionate playing was amazing to follow.
-Both the guitarist and the bassist handled their task with the professionalism.
-The set was kicked off by “Killing Ourselves to Live” coming from the band’s latest album VICIOUS.
+Both the guitarist and the bassist handled their task with professionalism.
+The set was kicked off by “Killing Ourselves to Live,” coming from the band’s latest album, VICIOUS.
 The 60-minute set was concluded by the well-known song “I Miss The Misery.”

-The Swedish rockers Hellacopters returned from its eight year hiatus in 2016.
+The Swedish rockers Hellacopters returned from its eight-year hiatus in 2016.
 Since then, the band has played regularly, but rarely, mainly at European festivals.
 The reunited version of the group features the original members; vocalist/guitarist Nicke Andersson, guitarist Dregen, drummer Robert Eriksson, keyboardist Anders Lindström (who joined in 1999), and the touring bassist Dolf DeBorst who’s been playing with the band since 2018.
 I’m sure that many people were surprised when they first heard that the Hellacopters would be the last band on this year Tuska.
-How a band which is known as garage/action rock band would be a “headliner” of the festival like Tuska, where most of the groups are from very different, and much heavier, genre.
+A band known as a garage/action rock band would be a “headliner” of the festival like Tuska, where most groups are from very different and much heavier genres.
 Well, the band didn’t let that bother them, and they kicked off the show with “Hopeless Case with A Kid Denial,” followed by “Alright Already Now,” and the crowd-pleaser “Carry Me Home.”
 The dynamic duo of Andersson and Dregen worked great together on stage.

-Dregen’s everlasting energy was still on the highest level, and Nicke made his usual moves, being sometimes on his knees, and playing his heart out.
-The setlist was a good cross-section of songs from the band’s whole career, including all the hit songs, (“Soulseller,” “By the Grace of God,” “Toys and Flavors” etc.), some early stuff (“Gotta Get Some Action) Now!”, “Born Broke”), and true rarities like “Long Gone Losers” plus “My Mephistophelean Creed.”
-It’s easy to say that Hellacopters offered us what was expected, a good and sweaty rock ‘n roll show with no gimmicks, or unnecessary bullshit.
-The band definitely had a lot of fans in the audience, but if you compared the size of the crowd to any other bigger bands in Tuska, not to even mention Slayer and co., it was easy to see, that the stage and the timing were wrong for a band like Hellacopters.
+Dregen’s everlasting energy was still on the highest level, and Nicke made his usual moves, sometimes on his knees and playing his heart out.
+The setlist was a good cross-section of songs from the band’s whole career, including all the hit songs (“Soulseller,” “By the Grace of God,” “Toys and Flavors,” etc.), some early stuff (“Gotta Get Some Action) Now!”, “Born Broke”), and true rarities like “Long Gone Losers” plus “My Mephistophelean Creed.”
+It’s easy to say that Hellacopters offered us what was expected, a good and sweaty rock ‘n roll show with no gimmicks or unnecessary bullshit.
+The band definitely had a lot of fans in the audience, but if you compared the size of the crowd to any other bigger bands in Tuska, not to even mention Slayer and co., it was easy to see that the stage and the timing were wrong for a band like Hellacopters.
 The band didn’t care.
-They just did what they do best, but I can’t help of thinking, that putting this band last on the bill, this was an ingenious way to clear the area slowly, in the long term, and avoid all congestions on exit gates.
+They just did what they do best, but I can’t help thinking that putting this band last on the bill was an ingenious way to clear the area slowly, in the long term, and avoid all congestions on exit gates.
 Maybe this was a planned soft ending for the heavy weekend.